uperl/File-XDG/README.md

 # AUTHOR

-Original author: Kiyoshi Aman <kiyoshi.aman@gmail.com>
+Original author: Síle Ekaterin Aman

 Current maintainer: Graham Ollis <plicease@cpan.org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2012-2021 by Kiyoshi Aman <kiyoshi.aman@gmail.com>.
+This software is copyright (c) 2012-2021 by Síle Ekaterin Aman.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.